 At ShipBob, we strive to keep holding costs low for our customers by optimizing their inventory management through technology.

-You will have access to a single, intuitive platform designed to provide real-time visibility into your supply chain, so that you can track your inventory levels and avoid unnecessary overstocking.
+You will have access to a single, intuitive platform designed to provide real-time visibility into your retail supply chain, so that you can track your inventory levels and avoid unnecessary overstocking.

 ShipBob’s technology also lets you: